Skip links

 If I Show Up To Work And Get Sent Home Do I Get Paid

-You’ve set your alarm, got dressed in your work attire, and made your way to the office, only to be greeted with the news that your shift has been canceled and you’re being sent home.
+You’ve set your alarm, dressed in your work attire, and made your way to the office, only to be greeted with the news that your shift has been canceled and you’re being sent home.

 Frustrating, right?